Jackson-Wozniak/Elevation-Airlines/README.md

 <br/>
 <!-- -------------------------------------------------------------------------------------------------------------------------------------------- -->

-## 📓 Elevation Airlines: Overview & Features <a id="elevation-airlines-overview"></a>
+## ✈️ Elevation Airlines: Overview & Features <a id="elevation-airlines-overview"></a>

-An airline tracking system that generates flights to popular airports across the world.
-The airline used in this simulation is called Elevation Airlines, and is a fake airline.
-Route generation is largely random, and the flights each plane takes does not necessarily match the popular flights real airlines fly.
+Elevation Airlines is a simulated airline carrier that services airports across the United States.
+Elevation Airlines uses a Hub-and-Spoke style network, with the operational hub located in Boston Logan Intl (KBOS).
+Real-world airport data is used to create a route network, integrating economic data to build a profit-centric route map.
+A reservation and ticketing system is implemented, allowing users to 'book' tickets for scheduled flights.

+While real airport and aircraft model data is used by the servers, all generated flight data is fake.

 <br>
 <!-- -------------------------------------------------------------------------------------------------------------------------------------------- -->

 ## 📓 Design & Documentation Overview <a id="design-and-docs"></a>

-### :plane: Airline Server <a id="airline-server"></a>
+### ✈️ Airline Server <a id="airline-server"></a>

 Full documentation for Airline.Server can be found <a href="https://github.com/Jackson-Wozniak/Elevation-Airlines/blob/main/Airline.Server/README.md" />here</a>

-### Folder Structure
+#### Folder Structure

 ```md
 .